VCGAN: Video Colorization with Hybrid Generative Adversarial Network

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Weifeng Ou}

-received his B.Eng. degree from Guangdong University of Technology in 2013, his M.Eng. degree from South China University of Technology in 2016.
-He was an engineer in Huawei from 2016 to 2018.
-He is currently pursuing his Ph.D. degree in City University of Hong Kong.
-His research interests include deep learning and computer vision.
+received his B.Eng. degree in Telecommunication Engineering from Guangdong University of Technology in 2013, his M.Eng. degree in Signal \& Information Processing from South China University of Technology in 2016, and his Ph.D. degree in the Department of Electrical Engineering from City University of Hong Kong in 2021.
+He was with Huawei as an R \& D engineer from 2016 to 2018.
+He is currently working in SenseTime Group Limited.
+His research interests include biometrics and deep learning.

 \end{IEEEbiography}